-Berkshire Community College is fully accredited by the New England Association of Schools and Colleges (NEASC).
+Berkshire Community College is fully accredited by the New England Association of Schools and Colleges, Inc., Commission of Higher Education.

-Following a comprehensive on-site evaluation in November 1999, the association accredited BCC for 10 years, the maximum time allowed.
+Following a comprehensive on-site evaluation in October 2009, the commission accredited BCC for 10 years, the maximum allowed.
+The next comprehensive evaluation will take place in Fall 2019.